It’s ok not to be ok, but it’s not ok to stay that way forever.

 Don’t let your mind trick you into loving self-pity.
 My mind has done that to me before.

 For a while I got wrapped up in self-pity to the point I never tried to get out of it.
-In fact, fell in love with it!
+In fact, I fell in love with it!
 I focused on what wasn’t going right versus what was.
 Finally, I reset my mind.
-Got refocused on positive things.
-And readjusted my attitude.
+Got refocused on positive things and readjusted my attitude.

 Resetting, refocusing, and readjusting can be a daily thing.
 An hourly thing.
 And even a monthly thing.
 But, it’s always a thing.

 Always make time to reset and give yourself grace for doing so.
 I find it’s either a battle of making sure we schedule in time to readjust or it’s readjusting often and beating ourselves up for it.

 It’s a battle of making sure we schedule in time to readjust